Branch Line Overview

 Strategic Significance of a Rare Earth Corridor

-The global rare earth supply chain is dominated by China, which controls approximately 60 percent of world mine production and more than 85 percent of processing capacity.
+The global rare earth supply chain is dominated by China, which controls a large share of world mine production and processing capacity.
 Western governments, particularly the United States and the European Union, have identified rare earth supply diversification as a national security priority.
 Angola's emergence as a potential rare earth producer — with Longonjo as the first mover and the geological potential for additional discoveries — aligns directly with the Lobito Corridor's strategic rationale as a Western-oriented supply chain alternative.
-The Luacano-Jimbe branch, by expanding the corridor's geographic reach into under-explored mineral terrain, increases the probability that additional rare earth (and other critical mineral) deposits will be discovered and developed within the corridor's catchment area.
+A rehabilitated Luacano-Jimbe spur or larger Lunda extension could expand the corridor's geographic reach into under-explored mineral terrain, but exploration success and rail investment remain unverified.

 Economic Case

-The economic feasibility of the Luacano-Jimbe branch depends on three variables: the capital cost of construction, the operating revenue from freight traffic, and the broader economic multiplier effects that railway infrastructure generates in remote regions.
-Each variable carries significant uncertainty at the current pre-feasibility stage, but preliminary analysis suggests a plausible, if challenging, investment case.
+The economic feasibility of rehabilitating the Luacano-Jimbe spur depends on three variables: the capital cost of rehabilitation, confirmed freight traffic, and the broader economic multiplier effects that railway infrastructure generates in remote regions.
+Each variable remains uncertain because no current engineering survey, operating plan, or financing package was verified in this audit.

 Capital Cost Estimates